Unicity/Chimera/classes/Unicity/VLD/README.md

 1. Required: Defines the control to be executed (e.g. `all`, `sel`, and `seq`).
 2. Required: Defines the path(s) to the component(s).
 3. Optional: Defines the control's policy parameters.

+##### Control Types

+There are three types of controls: `all`, `sel`, and `seq`.

+* `all` executes all blocks in order and will reports all violations, except when the number of successes meets the number required to not report any violations; however, it will always report all recommendations encountered.
+* `sel` executes all blocks in order until one block does not report any violations.
+It will only report violations when no blocks reports any violations.
+It will always report all recommendations encountered.
+* `seq` executes all blocks in order until one block reports a violation.
+It will always report all recommendations encountered.

 #### Is Statements